cloudcafetech/k8sdemo/confluence.md

 ### OR

-- MinIO Nginx setup with selfsigned certificate in K8S
+- MinIO with selfsigned in K8S

 ```
 cat <<EOF > openssl.conf